BliMe: Verifiably Secure Outsourced Computation with Hardware-Enforced Taint Tracking: Problem Description

 The final requirement relates to backwards-compatibility.

-\goal{\hypertarget{req.CR}{CR}---Backwards compatibility}{ Code that does not leak sensitive data, by covert channels or otherwise, will run successfully. }
+\goal{\hypertarget{req.CR}{CR}---Backwards compatibility}{ Software that does not leak sensitive data, by covert channels or otherwise, will run successfully. }

-A large portion of server code does not process sensitive data.
+A large portion of server software does not process sensitive data.
 It is important from a practical point that existing software can run on the new hardware: if this is not the case, then a new software stack will be needed, greatly limiting utility.

-Moreover, there is also code that handles sensitive data but that already does so safely, such as side-channel-resistant cryptographic code.
-It is equally desirable that this secure and well-tested code will continue to run on our hardware.
+Moreover, there is also software that handles sensitive data but that already does so safely, such as side-channel-resistant cryptographic software.
+It is equally desirable that this secure and well-tested software will continue to run on our hardware.